jack2684/alpinely.ai/privacy.md

-# Audiiolit App Privacy Policy
+# Alpinelly App Privacy Policy

 **Effective Date:** June 16, 2024

 ## Introduction

-Welcome to Audiiolit!
+Welcome!
 Your privacy is important to us.
 This privacy policy outlines how we handle your personal information and protect your privacy while using our app.

 ## Information We Collect